REAP-Canada Activities

 Modernizing Biofuel Use in Household Cooking

-Greenhouse Gas Mitigation Through the
+Carbon Credits and Greenhouse Gas (GHG) Mitigation

 Agri-Fibre Supply Systems